Skip to main content

 We want to be the best landlord we can be.
 To do that, we need to understand what we are doing well, and what we need to improve.

-That's why we do Tenant Satisfaction Surveys, for our tenants to tell us what they think.
+That's why we do Tenant Satisfaction Surveys, for our tenants to tell us what they think about the last 12 months.

 We do this survey to improve our service to you.

-The Tenant Satisfaction Survey is an important part of our Tenant Satisfaction Measures, or TSMs for short.
-The TSMs help social housing tenants understand how their landlord is performing over the past 12 months.
+It's an important part of our Tenant Satisfaction Measures, or TSMs for short.
+These TSMs help social housing tenants understand how their landlord is performing over the past 12 months, and are required by the Regulator for Social Housing.

-We ask our tenants for their view on how we have done over the last 12 months.
+We ask for your view on how we have done over the last 12 months.

 We then use the answers we receive to identify where we need to make improvements.